DeepOrbitAI/Tap2Earn/README.md

 The plugin is released under the **MIT License**, allowing modifications and redistribution with proper attribution.

-### About DeepOrbit & Disclaimer
+### About DeepOrbit

 DeepOrbit is a small team of independent developers creating innovative side projects.
-While we strive to build useful tools, they are **not full-scale commercial products**.

-🚨 **No Guarantees, No Liability**
-- The software is provided **as-is** with no guarantees of bug-free operation.
-- DeepOrbit is **not responsible** for data loss, performance issues, or security risks related to this software.

 ## Contact

-For support, bug reports, or domain verification requests, visit:
+For support, bug reports, or any verification requests, visit:
 🔗 **[deeporbitai.github.io](https://deeporbitai.github.io)**